Countryside Marquee Wedding Photographs in Bathampton

 Back at the farm a huge countryside wedding marquee had been set up in one of the fields.
 Miles of bunting, a sheltered coconut shy, personalised sign posts, up lit trees, luxury toilets and straw walk ways.
 From this point on the rain had little to no effect on the day or their countryside marquee wedding photographs.
 The marquee entrance way did look like a Hunters boots/ umbrella shop!

 The personal details didn’t end there.
-Inside the wedding marquee was more bunting, peg lines of photographs, handmade pompom decorations, flowers, a sweet selection a stunning wedding cake with sparkling cupcakes.
+Inside the wedding marquee was more bunting, peg lines of photographs, handmade pompom decorations, flowers.
+As well as a sweet selection and a stunning wedding cake with sparkling cupcakes.
 There was even a ‘chill out’ area next to the bar.

 Countryside Marquee Wedding Breakfast Photographs

-After a drinks reception, canapés and wedding breakfast the speeches contained a large amount of humour and embarrassment for both Ali and Mark.
-All topped off with a poster of Mark’s lookalike, James Corden
+After a drinks reception, canapés and wedding breakfast the speeches contained both humour and embarrassment.
+All topped off with a poster of Mark’s lookalike, James Corden.

 Countryside Marquee Wedding Evening Photographs

-An unexpected addition of personal detail to the proceedings was the cutting of cake with Mark’s huge family sword.
+An unexpected addition of personal detail to the proceedings was the cutting of the cake with Mark’s family sword.

-Shortly after a quick practice run of the first dance the curtains were pulled up to expose the starlit dance floor.
-Throwing a bouquet inside a wedding marquee, past a scooped curtain is no easy feat, yet Ali managed it on the second go.
+Shortly after a quick practice run of the first dance, the curtains were pulled exposing the starlit dance floor.
+Throwing a bouquet inside a wedding marquee, past a scooped curtain is no easy feat.
+Yet Ali managed it on the second go.

-Ali and Mark span about the dance floor surrounded by all of their friends and family, looking like a couple from a musical.
+Ali and Mark span about the dance floor surrounded by all of their friends and family.
+They looked like a couple from a musical.
 One of their friends had been training them to dance and they carried it off with style.

 The wedding band then stuck up and we left as the guests boogied on down to their favourite tunes.